Preventing Canine Heatstroke: Important Tips for Dog Owners

 Monitor your dog's breathing and behavior

 Keep a close eye on your dog's breathing and behavior during exercise.
 If you notice excessive panting, drooling, or signs of fatigue, it's important to intervene and provide your dog with a chance to cool down.
-If your dog seems overly stressed or shows signs of discomfort, it's best to stop the activity and find a cooler, shaded area for them to rest.
+If your dog seems overly stressed or shows signs of , it's best to stop the activity and find a cooler, shaded area for them to rest.

 Providing Shade and Cool Areas